-- A. Revenue (other than interest income and dividend income covered by Ind AS 109 -Financial Instruments) is measured at fair value of the consideration received or receivable. - B. The Company recognises revenue from contracts with customers based on a five-step model as set out in Ind AS 115:
+- A. Revenue (other than interest income and dividend income covered by Ind AS 109 Financial Instruments) is measured at fair value of the consideration received or receivable.
+Ind AS 115 Revenue from contracts with customers outlines a single comprehensive model of accounting for revenue arising from contracts with customers. - B. The Company recognises revenue from contracts with customers based on a five-step model as set out in Ind AS 115: